ramezanpour/ramezanpour.net/about.markdown

 permalink: /about/
 ---

-Hello and welcome to my website.
 My name is Mohammad Mahdi Ramezanpour.
 I have started developing software at the age of 13 with [QBasic](https://en.wikipedia.org/wiki/QBasic) and then [Visual Basic](https://en.wikipedia.org/wiki/Visual_Basic).
 After .NET Framework introduced by Microsoft, I migrated all of my project to .NET and became a .NET Developer for almost a decade.

 During that time I have also developed iOS applications alongside .NET and successfully completed 4 iOS applications.